apache/mxnet/docs/tutorials/basic/ndarray.md

 b.asnumpy()
 ```

 The `concat` method stacks multiple arrays along the first axis.
-(Their
+Their
-shapes must be the same along the other axes).
+shapes must be the same along the other axes.

 ```python
 a = mx.nd.ones((2,3))